-Awards will be made by a committee comprised of faculty members from the Agriculture Department each year that funds are available.
+Awards will be made each year that funds are available.
 This scholarship will be awarded to a student majoring in Agriculture or Agriculture Business with preference given to current or transfer students, especially those who have achieved junior status.
 Financial need will be a consideration and students who receive the scholarship may re-apply for the scholarship for subsequent years.
-Applications should be turned in to the chair of the Agriculture Department.
+Applications should be turned in to the head of the Agriculture Department.

 This scholarship was established to provide scholarships to qualified Arkansas Tech University students from Pope County, Arkansas.
 Mrs. Weir graduated from Atkins High School, attended Arkansas Tech and then went on to teach in Pope County schools for 48 years, including many years in Russellville.
-The scholarship amount will be determined each year as funds are available and can be applied for through the Development Office.
+The scholarship amount will